 - What is sustainable development?

 Required readings are mostly scholarly articles in journals and book chapters linked on individual days' discussion pages.
-There is no required text and no paper class reading packet.
+There is no required text and no physical class reading packet.
 If you have difficulties reading electronic documents and are unable to easily print them out, please check with DRS to see about an accommodation.
 If that does not work, please contact me and we can try to find another solution.

-In addition to class discussions about readings and related topics, each student will research a historical ecological topic that addresses a contemporary human-environmental issue with insights drawn from archaeological, historical, and ethnographic cases.
-The last three class periods are reserved for presentation and discussion of these projects, and a paper (typed, 5000-7000 words; equivalent to 15-25 double spaced pages) will be due on Sunday, December 10 at 5:00 p.m.
-At intervals throughout the quarter students will be required to submit title and abstract and then an expanded abstract as steps towards the preparation of the final presentation and term paper.
+In addition to class discussions about readings and related topics, each student will research a historical ecological topic that addresses a contemporary human-environmental issue with insights drawn from archaeological, historical, and ethnographic sources.
+The last two class periods are reserved for presentation and discussion of these projects, and a paper (typed, 3500-5000 words; equivalent to 12-17 double-spaced pages) will be due on Sunday, March 10 at 11:59 p.m.
+At intervals throughout the quarter students will be required to submit a preliminary title and abstract, then an expanded abstract, and a rough draft as steps towards the preparation of the final presentation and term paper.
 More details about the paper assignment can be found here.

-Students will be evaluated on the basis of their class participation (on-time online posts, in-class discussion participation), and on the class research project (short abstract, expanded abstract, in-class presentation and final paper).
+Students will be evaluated on the basis of their class participation (on-time online posts, in-class discussion participation and post-discussion summaries), and on the class research project (short abstract, expanded abstract, rough draft, in-class presentation and final paper).

 - Course participation (online and in-class): 40%